 So for anything real-time pixel related it’s very much recommended to use the Ethernet connection on the board.
 Ethernet does not have the same issues as WiFi in regards to congestion and can easily send and receive data between several devices at the same time.
 So using this method you can run lots of controllers that stay perfectly in sync with whatever is sending the pixel data to them.

 Both WLED and ESPixelstick are capable of using the Ethernet interface on the Brainboard-32-8L and are capable of receiving Artnet, E1.31 (protocols of sending LED data over the network).

 Hybrid mode (SDcard)

 Since ESPixelstick v4 there is a new hybrid mode you can use.
-This basically means you can run multiple controllers over WiFi but instead of sending all pixel data over the network in real-time each controller has an SDcard slot on which the actual show pixel data is saved.
+This basically means you can run multiple controllers over WiFi but instead of sending all pixel data over the network in real-time each controller has an SDcard slot on which the actual show data is saved.
 The network is now only used for syncing multiple client controllers to the central show running software (mostly FPP).

-This reduces the load on the network by a huge amount since all the heavy lifting is again done locally on the ESP32 itself and only timing and sync packets travel over the network.
+This reduces the load on the network by a huge amount since all the heavy lifting is done locally on the ESP32 itself and only timing and sync packets travel over the network.
 Using this method it should be fine to run a few controllers over wireless and have no latency or other related issues.

 This method is new in ESPixelstick v4 and it’s as of yet unknown what the maximum amount of controllers on a single Wireless Access-Point is that would be recommended.
 But if you want to run a show with a few remote controllers and don’t want to run Ethernet wires to them this is a great hybrid option!